ethereum/ethereum-org-website/src/content/social-networks/index.md

 5. Decentralized social networks afford users a high level of privacy and anyonymity.
 For instance, an individual can sign in to an Ethereum-based social network using an ENS profile or wallet—without having to share personally identifiable information (PII), such as names, email addresses, etc.

-6. Decentralized social media projects rely on decentralized storage, not centralized databases, which are considerably better for safeguarding user data.
+6. Decentralized social networks rely on decentralized storage, not centralized databases, which are considerably better for safeguarding user data.

-## Decentralized social networks on Ethereum {#Ethereum-social-media}
+## Decentralized social networks on Ethereum {#ethereum-social-networks}

-The Ethereum network has become the preferred tool for developers creating decentralized social media networks owing to the popularity of its tokens (ERC-20/ERC-721) and its massive user base.
+The Ethereum network has become the preferred tool for developers creating decentralized social media owing to the popularity of its tokens (ERC-20/ERC-721) and its massive user base.
 Here are some examples of Ethereum-based social networks:

 ### Peepeth {#peepeth}